In May 2019, a study was published about different plant-based diets and how they effect the kidneys the kidney function decline.

 With a chronic, lifetime diagnosis like kidney disease, there’s some motivation right there to keep it from getting worse!
 Who wants to spend 12+ hours per week for life on dialysis?

 Plant-based for CKD is not just a trendy diet or temporary plan, it’s a lifetime commitment to keeping your kidneys healthy!

 But I get it – this kind of big change can be really hard.
 In working with clients one-on-one, I’ve heard consistent challenges that I have worked with them to overcome.

 Do you have CKD and are looking for support to prevent kidney failure while moving towards a plant-based lifestyle?

-Be sure to check out our Facebook community!
-A free, private, safe space to meet others in the same boat as you – keeping kidney function with healthy diet and lifestyle changes.
+Be sure to check out our free and private Facebook community!
+This is a safe space to meet others in the same boat as you – keeping kidney function with healthy diet and lifestyle changes.

 And if you want to learn more about changing to a healthy, kidney-friendly plant-based diet, be sure to check out my group program, Plant Powered Kidneys!